 KILLERCOP: Good afternoon, Your Oder.
 Accused

 this hearing in its entirety.
-Given no due process of this
+I've been given no notice and no due process of this

 hearing.
 A fundamental element of due process.
 I move this